membphis/nginx-tcp-lua-server/README.md

-nginx_tcp_struct
+nginx-tcp-lua-server
 ================

-build your nginx in normal way, here is one example：
+build your openresty in normal way, here is one example：

     server {
         listen       8123;